Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Counting Version

 \section{Lower Bounds for the Counting Version}

 In this section we prove the two lower bounds for the counting version.
 While the lower bound for the decision and maximization version of \AntiFactor{\Ex} rely on half-induced matching, we avoid this dependence for \CountAntiFactor{\Ex} by using interpolation techniques.
-This allows us to show a tight lower bound compared to the running time of the algorithm.
-For the case when $\Ex = \{0\}$, that is \countECover, several steps of our proof do not work.
-Instead we show a completely independent but also tight lower bound in \cref{sec:lower:edge-cover}.
+This allows us to show a tight lower bound compared to the running time of the algorithm from \cref{thm:algo:paraByList}.
+For the case when $\Ex = \{0\}$, that is \countECover, we show a completely independent but also tight lower bound in \cref{sec:lower:edge-cover}.

-We additionally prove lower bounds when parameterizing by the size of the list, i.e.\ by $\ex$.
-Since \CountAntiFactorSize{\ex} is not fixed-parameter tractable when parameterizing by treewidth, we design a new construction to prove the \sharpW{1}-hardness of the problem.
+We also parameterize by the size $\ex$ of the set of forbidden degrees.
+We design a new construction to prove the \sharpW{1}-hardness of \CountAntiFactorSize{\ex}, even if $\ex = 1$, when parameterizing by treewidth.
+Hence, \CountAntiFactorSize{\ex} is most likely not fixed-parameter tractable.

 Both bounds use the same two-step approach as for the decision and optimization version; we first show the hardness of an intermediate problem which uses arbitrary relations and then remove these relations by a chain of reductions to obtain the actual lower bounds.